Gamek999/roblox-bypassed-groups-finder/README.md

 In cookies.txt paste cookies line after line.
 ###
 This ratelimit bypass got patched btw so what you can do is to use script for educational purposes.
+######
+I discovered this bypass and made this script, althugh ive seen many other people skidding it and claiming its theirs.